Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Rate-optimality of post-model selection estimators

-For most parametric models encountered in practice, the minimax risk (\ref{eq:mm}) is of order $1/n$ when $R$ is defined relative to any of the loss measures defined in Section \ref{sec:loss} and $M'$ is an arbitrary CINECSI subset of $M$ (Van der Vaart, \citeyear{vandervaart1998}).
-In particular this holds if ${\cal M }$ is an exponential family.
+For parametric models, the minimax risk (\ref{eq:mm}) is typically of order $1/n$ when $R$ is defined relative to any of the loss measures defined in Section \ref{sec:loss} and $M'$ is an arbitrary CINECSI subset of $M$ (Van der Vaart, \citeyear{vandervaart1998}) --- models for which this holds include e.g. most location families and all curved exponential families, which include as a special case all standard exponential families.
 For this reason, from now on we refer to $1/n$ as the {\em minimax parametric rate}.
 Note that, crucially, the restriction $\mu \in M'$ is imposed only on the data-generating distribution, not on the estimators, and, since we will require models with open parameter sets $M$ such that for every $\delta > 0$, there is a CINECSI subset $M'_{\delta}$ of $M$ with $\sup_{\mu \in M} \inf_{\mu' \in M'_{\delta}} \| \mu - \mu' ||^2_2 < \delta$, every possible $\mu \in M$ will also lie in some CINECSI subset $M'_{\delta}$ that `nearly' covers $M_{\delta}$.
 This makes the restriction to CINECSI $M'$ in the definition above a mild one.
 Still, it is necessary: at least for the squared error loss, for most exponential families (the exception being the Gaussian location family), we have $\inf_{\dot\mu} \sup_{\mu \in M'_{\delta}} R(\mu, \dot\mu, n) = C_{\delta}/n$ for some constant $C_{\delta} > 0$, but the smallest constant for which this holds may grow arbitrarily large as $\delta \rightarrow 0$, the reason being that the determinant of the Fisher information may tend to $0$ or $\infty$ as $\delta \rightarrow 0$.

 Now consider a model selection criterion $\delta: \bigcup_{i > 0} {\cal X}^i \rightarrow \{0,1,\ldots, K-1\}$ that selects, for given data $x^n$ of arbitrary length $n$, one of a finite number $K$ of parametric models $\cM_0, \ldots, \cM_{K-1}$ with respective parameter sets $M_0, \ldots, M_{K-1}$.
 One way to evaluate the quality of $\delta$ is to consider the risk attained after first selecting a model and then estimating the parameter vector $\mu$ using an estimator $\breve{\mu}_k$ associated with each model ${\cal M}_k$.
 This {\em post-model selection estimator\/} \citep{Leeb2005} will be denoted by $\breve\mu_{\breve k}(x^n)$, where $\breve k$ is the index of the model selected by $\delta$.
 The risk of a model selection criterion $\delta$ is thus $R(\mu, \delta, n) = \E_\mu\left[L(\mu, \breve\mu_{\breve k}(X^n)) \right]$, where $L$ is a given loss function, and its worst-case risk relative to $\mu$ restricted to $M'_k \subset M_k$ is given by